andreped/tumor-growth/README.md

 Note that the `main.py` script support various arguments.
 Run `python src/python/main.py --help` to which arguments are available.

+To activate the virtual environment on Windows, instead of `source venv/bin/activate` run `./venv/Scripts/activate`.

 ## [License](https://github.com/andreped/tumor-growth#license)

 The code in this repository is released under [MIT license](https://github.com/andreped/tumor-growth/blob/main/LICENSE).